llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 as the brinicles drag bottom up; ask me

 if cruelty as currency whispers *I am
-I am the key to tumble this lock*
+the key, I am to tumble this lock*